 Some loyalty programs let consumers get rewards of their choice such as cash back, discounts or virtual currency for games like Zynga Inc. (ZNGA:US)’s FarmVille.
 American Express Co.
 (AXP:US)’s Zynga Serve Rewards card allows fans to amass the currency when they shop and use it for the online game.

 Virtual currencies are seen as a way to attract people in their 20s, said Ron Shevlin, a senior analyst at Aite.

 “Zynga has a large portion of players who are highly engaged in their games,” said David Messenger, executive vice president of online and mobile for American Express.
 “We can connect that online engagement with offline behavior.”

-Plink, a Denver, Colorado-based startup, has designed a loyalty program that lets users earn Facebook Inc. (FB)’s virtual currency by dining at more than 25,000 restaurants such as Burger King Corp. and Outback Steakhouse.
+Plink, a Denver, Colorado-based startup, has designed a loyalty program that lets users earn Facebook Inc. (FB:US)’s virtual currency by dining at more than 25,000 restaurants such as Burger King Corp. and Outback Steakhouse.
 CardSpring allows clients to build their own Web-based and mobile applications for cards that can deliver coupons, digital receipts and loyalty programs.

 Mirth, whose program is currently in trials in New York, rewards frequent customers with a 3 percent discount on purchases whenever they swipe their cards at participating restaurants.

 “A lot of merchants have voiced their frustration with deep discounts and deals,” Jeremy Galen, Mirth’s chief executive officer, said in an interview.
 “With us, you don’t have to lower your price.”